Onione-Tamiko/DropServerParcerCSGO/README.txt

 Change the names in the file "config_parcer.py"

-pip install telethon lxml bs4 requests win32gui
+pip install telethon lxml bs4 requests and win32gui for Windows OS